RBI Guv Das tests positive for COVID-19; to continue work from isolation | Business

 RBI Guv Das tests positive for COVID-19; to continue work from isolation

-Reserve Bank of India Governor Shaktikanta Das on Sunday said he has been tested positive for COVID-19 and will continue to work from isolation.
+Reserve Bank of India (RBI) Governor Shaktikanta Das on Sunday said he has tested positive for coronavirus and will work from isolation while the central bank will continue to function normally.
 Das said he is asymptomatic and has alerted those who came in contact with him in recent days.

 - READ MORE ON: